Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-induction/proof-by-induction.md

 ## Proof by Induction's Application to Computer Science

-A very strong relationship is present between *Recursion** and Mathematical Induction. *Recursion* solves a problem by specifying a solution to one or more base cases and then demonstrating how to derive the solution to one or more base cases and then demonstrating how to derive the soltion to a problem of an arbitrary size from the solutions to smaller problems of the same type.
+A very strong relationship is present between recursion and mathematical induction.
+Recursion solves a problem by specifying a solution to one or more base cases and then demonstrating how to derive the solution to one or more base cases and then demonstrating how to derive the soltion to a problem of an arbitrary size from the solutions to smaller problems of the same type.
 Similarly, mathematical induction proves a property about the natural numbers by proving the property about a base case and then proving that the property must be true for an arbitrary natural number *n* if it is true for the natural numbers smaller than *n*.